lucamaraschi/nix-me/docs/BASE_VM_SETUP.md

 That's it!
 The script will:
 - ✓ Start the VM
-- ✓ Install Homebrew
-- ✓ Install QEMU guest agent
-- ✓ Configure system settings
+- ✓ Configure system settings (disable sleep, screensaver, updates)
 - ✓ Shut down the VM
 - ✓ VM is ready for testing

+**What's NOT installed** (to test the complete installation flow):
+- ✗ NO Homebrew (installed during nix-me test)
+- ✗ NO guest agent (not needed - we use SSH)

 **First run will prompt for password** (or use SSH keys for passwordless setup)